 Talk, Flirt, Dare!
 Fun and Romantic Game for Couples ($24.50, originally $25.95; amazon.com)

 For a more lighthearted and fun date night, check out this question game for couples that consists of three categories: talk, flirt and dare.
 Each night you can go down a different route, learning more and getting closer every time you play.

 This game can be played with your partner, or you could even play with another couple and compete to see who knows each other the best.
 And with 200 playing cards to choose from, you’ll be playing it night after night.

-Yes, tuning into a seven-part series about tigers and their captors is a way to bond.
+Yes, bingeing the latest show or watching the newest movie is a way to bond.
 But when you play a game together — device-free — it can take your connection to a new level, according to love and relationship psychologist Dr. Sarah Schewitz.

 “Two important factors in maintaining a healthy relationship are having fun together and trying new things together,” she says.
 “If you’re playing a new game and having fun while doing it, you’re doing a lot of good for your relationship.”

-For a laid-back game that is fun, entertaining and a tad bit competitive, consider this bestseller.
-Not only does it go superfast, but it's easy to learn and will help pass the hours quickly.
-The goal is simple: You want to collect as many cards, of varying points, as you can to create your "sushi meal."
+For a laid-back game that’s fun, entertaining and a tad bit competitive, consider this bestseller.
+Not only does it go super fast, but it’s easy to learn and will help pass the hours quickly.
+The goal is simple: You want to collect as many cards of varying points as you can to create your “sushi meal.”
 The player with the most points wins.
 Might we suggest supporting your local sushi joint and ordering takeout to enjoy before?